Brain tumor: Other Types of Imaging Techniques

-Positron Emission Tomography (PET) Scan- uses radioactive substances, with the most common one being a sugar known as FDG.
-This injected substance is taken up by cells that are actively dividing.
-Tumor cells are more active in dividing so they would absorb more of the radioactive substance.
+Positron Emission Tomography (PET) Scan – uses radiolabelled substances, such as FDG which taken up by cells that are actively dividing.
+Tumor cells are more actively dividing so they would absorb more of the radioactive substance.
 After injection, a scanner would be used to create an image of the radioactive areas in the brain.
 PET scans are used more often for high-grade tumors than for low-grade tumors.
 It is useful after treatment to help doctors determine if the abnormal area on an MRI image is a remaining tumor or a scar tissue.
 Scar tissues will not show up on PET scans while tumors would.